charles-uno/charles-uno.github.io/_drafts/2018-02-23-prime-time.md

 It bears noting that the computer is actually a little *too* good.
 Playing every possible line and keeping the best one allows it to exhibit better-than-perfect play.
 For example, the model doesn't have to commit to a mulligan based on its seven-card hand; it gets to play out that hand, then play out its six-card hand, then play out its five-card hand, and keep whichever turns out best.

-Shuffling is also a problem for our brute force model, so we don't do it.
-Imagine if we could crack a [[Wooded Foothills]] for a [[Stomping Ground]] and shuffle, then crack it for a [[Cinder Glade]] and shuffle, then crack it for a [[Mountain]] and shuffle... then compare the order of the three shuffles and keep whichever one we liked best!
+Shuffling is also a problem for our brute force model.
+Imagine if we could crack a [[Wooded Foothills]] for a [[Stomping Ground]] and shuffle, then crack it for a [[Cinder Glade]] and shuffle, then crack it for a [[Mountain]] and shuffle... then compare the order of the three decks and keep whichever one we liked best!

-The shuffling issue is tricky -- it took forever to debug -- so let's get a bit deeper into it:

-> Suppose it's the beginning of T3.
-We have three lands in play, one of which is a [[Wooded Foothills]], and a [[Search for Tomorrow]] on the stack.
-We have another untapped land in your hand, along with a [[Primeval Titan]].
-That means we have about a one-in-six chance to draw [[Through the Breach]] or [[Simian Spirit Guide]] to make a T3 [[Primeval Titan:Titan]].
->
-> There are three different untapped lands we could fetch with [[Wooded Foothills]].
-We also have the option to fetch before [[Search for Tomorrow]] resolves, after it resolves but before out draw step, or after we draw.
-That's a dozen different ways to play out (essentially) the same line.
->
-> If we split into a dozen copies of the game state, let them all shuffle independently, and keep the best one, we're going to draw [[Through the Breach]] or [[Simian Spirit Guide]] *way* more often than one-in-six.

-It’s T3.
-We’ve got plenty of land and a [[Through the Breach]], but we haven’t drawn [[Primeval Titan]] yet.
-We play a [[Wooded Foothills]] and crack it.
-The options are [[Cinder Glade]], [[Forest]], [[Mountain]], and [[Stomping Ground]].

-Strategically, there’s little difference between them.
-No matter what we fetch, we’ll be able to [[Through the Breach:Breach]] a [[Primeval Titan:Titan]] as soon as we draw it.
-But the computer sees a choice, so it tries all the options.
-It makes four copies of the current game state, has each one fetch a different land, and shuffles the four states independently.

-There are about 48 cards left in the deck at this point, including 4 Titans and 4 Pacts, so each game state has a one-in-six chance to hit.
-If one of them does, it stops the simulation, saying “I found a line that gets T4 Titan!”
-But – because the states were all shuffled independently – that happens way more often than one-in-six.

-Shuffling is also a problem; allowing copies to randomize independently

-once the game gets started, we can't allow copies to randomize independently.

-It also means that shuffling is a problem, so we never do it.

-The shuffling issue is a bit tricky.

-There a lot to be gained from the computer's better-than-perfect play -- for example, it helped me learn to mulligan more aggresively -- but it also means we have to be careful about randomness. [[Goblin Lore]] gets a lot better when you get to cast it multiple times and keep the best result, for example.
-And we neglect deck thinning because we never shuffle.

-The thinning is small, but not vanishingly so.
+As a workaround, whenever we crack a [[Wooded Foothills]] or [[Sakura-Tribe Elder]], instead of thinning a land from our deck, we create a new land out of thin air.
+This causes the model to slightly[^7] overestimate the odds of drawing a land as the game goes on.

-The thinning effect is small, even though this deck searches up a *lot* of lands.
-At the start of T4, if we have 4 lands in play and one in our hand, that leaves 21 in the deck; that gives us a 44% chance of drawing a land (21/48) this turn.
-But the computer didn't thin our deck when we fetched or [[Search for Tomorrow:Search]]ed, so it thinks we have a 46% chance (23/50) instead.
+[^7]: At the start of T3, if we have three lands in play and two in our hand, the computer thinks we have a 41% chance of drawing a land (21/51) this turn.
+But if we thinned our deck with a [[Wooded Foothills]] and a [[Search for Tomorrow]], that number should be 39% (19/49) instead.
+That's about a one-in-fifty chance of drawing a land that should have been a spell.

+---

+---